 All members of the research team, including the principal investigator and all other individuals (faculty, staff, or student) who have contact or interactions with research subjects or with their private, identifiable information; Faculty supervisors of student researchers or principal investigators; Investigators who are not affiliated with the UI; who are engaged in a UI research study and whose IRB of record will be IRB-01, IRB-02, or IRB-03 as designated by a formal written agreement

-The option available for becoming certified is by completing the UI or VAHCS modules of the on-line tutorial called the Collaborative Institutional Training Initiative program (CITI).
+The University of Iowa’s human subjects certification requirement is fulfilled by completing the UI or VAHCS modules of the on-line tutorial called the Collaborative Institutional Training Initiative program (CITI).
 Instructions can be found on the HSO Website on how to complete CITI training.
 For IRB-03 VAHCS researchers, in addition to completion of all applicable human subjects certification(s), VA credentialing is also required.
 If credentialing has not been completed, individuals cannot be added as research team members to the research project.

+Research affiliated with the Department of Defense Navy requires additional CITI training modules.
+The requirements for additional training is outlined in the University of Iowa Department of Defense Researcher Guide.

 1.C eCOI disclosure requirements prior to submission